X3n0m0rph59/precached/support/examples/PLUGINS.md

 # Writing Plugins for precached

-Please see the example plugin in: `example_plugin.rs`.
 For some real world examples please see: `src/plugins/*.rs`.